Managing environment content with Puppetfiles

 install_path option overrides the

-Specify module or data content from a Git repository with the
+This example installs site data content from a Git repository into the environment’s

 mod 'myco/privatemod', :git => 'email@example.com:myco/privatemod.git'